lupiA/MCANOVA/README.md

 # MCANOVA Package

+The MC-ANOVA R package provides:

-MC-ANOVA can be used to estimate the Relative Accuracy (RA, [Wang et al.(2020)](https://www.nature.com/articles/s41467-020-17719-y)) of cross-ancestry prediction for short chromosome segments.
+  - A function (`MCANOVA()`)can be used to estimate the Relative Accuracy (RA, [Wang et al.(2020)](https://www.nature.com/articles/s41467-020-17719-y)) of cross-ancestry prediction for short chromosome segments.

-The method extends the HD-ANOVA [de los Campos et al., 2020](https://pubmed.ncbi.nlm.nih.gov/33315963/) to situations involving genomes of two populations.
-The estimates derived from MC-ANOVA can be used to predict the portability of local genomic scores in cross-ancestry PGS prediction.
+  - Maps of Relative Accuracy of European-derived local genomic scores for poulations of African, Caribbean, South Asian, and East Asian ancestry,
+  - A Shiny App providing a graphical interface to the Relative Accuracy maps.
+  - Tools that, together with `MCANOVA()` can be used develop Relative Accuracy maps.

 ## Installation